-- Education Act 2002: Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children. - Section 157 of the same act and the Education (Independent Schools Standards) (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school. - Working Together to Safeguard Children 2018 sets out organisational responsibilities for schools and colleges and this applies to maintained, independent, academies, free schools and alternative non provision academies - Keeping children safe in education 2018: Statutory guidance for schools and colleges 2016 was issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
-This contains information on what schools and colleges should do and sets out the legal duties with which schools must comply - What to do if you are worried a child is being abused - Guidance for Safer Working Practice - The Children Act 1989 - The Children Act 2004
+KEY AREA COVID - 19 Keeping Children Safe in Education (KCSIE) remains in force throughout the response to coronavirus (COVID-19).
+However Our Lady's Catholic College recognises that further measures or adaptations to current policies and procedures may be required in response to the pandemic.
+Any such measures will be detailed and communicated through addendums to the policy, when necessary, and shared with all stakeholders.
+Our Lady's Catholic College will continue to follow up to date Government Guidance.
+Statutory Statutory Guidance Education Act 2002: Section 175 of the Education Act 2002 requires local education authorities and the governors of maintained schools and further education (FE) colleges to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
+Section 157 of the same act and the Education (Independent Schools Standards (England) Regulations 2003 require proprietors of independent schools (including academies and city technology colleges) to have arrangements to safeguard and promote the welfare of children who are pupils at the school.
+Working Together to Safeguard Children 2018 sets out organisational responsibilities for schools and colleges and this applies to maintained, independent, academies, free schools and alternative non provision academies.
+Keeping Children Safe in Education 2020: Statutory guidance for schools and colleges 2020 was issued under Section 175 of the Education Act 2002, the Education (Independent School Standards) Regulations 2014 and the Education (Non-Maintained Special Schools) (England) Regulations 2011.
+This contains information on what schools and colleges should do and sets out the legal duties with which schools must comply What to do if you are worried a child is being abused Guidance for Safer Working Practice (with Addendum April 2020) The Children Act 1989 The Children Act 2004 Ethos Our Lady's Catholic College recognises that high self-esteem, confidence, peer support and clear lines of communication with trusted adults helps all children, especially those at risk of, or suffering abuse.
+We therefore ensure that: • ALL staff, volunteers and governors contribute to an ethos where children feel secure and safe • ALL children have opportunities to communicate and know that they are listened to ALL children's wishes, feelings and views will be taken into account when decisions are being made about how to keep them safe ALL children know that they can communicate with any adult in school if they are worried or in difficulty ALL staff and volunteers will contribute to providing a curriculum which will equi children with the skills they need to stay safe and be able to communicate when they do not feel safe ALL staff and volunteers will contribute to providing a curriculum which will help children develop an attitude which will enable them to enter adulthood successfully and reach their full potential ALL staff, volunteers and governors will establish effective, supportive and positive relationships with parents, carers, pupils and professionals.
+Roles & Our Lady's Catholic College is committed to providing the relevant personnel with clea children.
+We therefore ensure that: